 The Russian Orthodox Church.
 While it can depend on the parish, Russians are not bubbly to strangers, and it could be difficult to insert yourself into their community.
 That said, their Divine Liturgy is excellent and their faith pure.
 If you want to remain “anonymous” and not have small talk with others, this could be a good option.

 My recommendation is to attend the Divine Liturgy of at least two churches and stay for the fellowship period (coffee hour) if it’s available.
-If you like the liturgy, meet the priest and give him an abbreviated version of your life story.
+Use this website to find the nearest Orthodox parish in your area.Â If you like the Liturgy, meet the priest and give him an abbreviated version of your life story.
 Does he seem like a man who could be your spiritual guide?
 Ask him about the process of becoming a catechumen with the intention of getting baptized and/or chrismated.